Rih/code-challenge-pwn/README.md

 * install dependencies:
     - using npm `npm install`
     - using yarn `yarn install`
-* yarn serve
+* after install finished, run `yarn serve`
-* in browser go to localhost:8080
+* Go to the browser and type: localhost:8080